SimonSubokLee/ston-docs-son/admin/origin.rst

    <Exclusion>3</Exclusion>
    <Recovery Cycle="10" Uri="/" ResCode="0" Log="ON">5</Recovery>

--  ``<ConnectTimeout> (default: 3 seconds)``
+-  ``<ConnectTimeout> (default: 3 sec)``

-   If the origin server is not connected within the set amount of seconds, it is considered as a connection failure.
+   If a connection to the origin server cannot be made within the set amount of time, it will be considered a connection failure.

--  ``<ReceiveTimeout> (default: 10 seconds)``
+-  ``<ReceiveTimeout> (default: 10 sec)``

-   If the origin server does not reply HTTP response within the set amount of seconds for a normal HTTP request, it is considered as transaction failure.
+   If the origin server does not return an HTTP response for a normal HTTP request within the set amount of time, it will be considered a transaction failure.

 -  ``<Exclusion> (default: 3 times)``

-   If the set amount of consecutive failures( ``<ConnectTimeout>`` or ``<ReceiveTimeout>`` ) occur in the origin server, the related server will be excluded from the available server list.
-   This value will be reset to 0 if a successful communication occurs before exclusion.
+   If an error occurs (``<ConnectTimeout>`` or ``<ReceiveTimeout>``) consecutively for the set number of times, the corresponding server will be excluded from the available server list.
+The value will be reset to 0 if a successful communication occurs before exclusion.

 -  ``<Recovery> (default: 5 times)``

-   Request with ``Uri`` in every ``Cycle``, and if the origin server replies ``ResCode`` for the set amount of consecutive times, then the connection to the origin server is recovered.
-   Setting this value to 0 will not recover the server.
+   If the origin server responds with ``ResCode`` when ``Uri`` is requested every ``Cycle`` consecutively for the set number of times, the corresponding server will be restored.
+If this value is set to zero, the server will not be restored.

-   -  ``Cycle (default: 10 seconds)`` Tries a new request every configured amount seconds.
+   -  ``Cycle (default: 10 sec)`` Makes a new request after the set amount of seconds.

-   -  ``Uri (default: /)`` Sets Uri to send a request.
+   -  ``Uri (default: /)`` The Uri to be sent in the request.

-   -  ``ResCode (default: 0)`` The response code that will be identified as a normal response.
-      Setting this value to 0 will regard any reply as a success.
-      For example, setting this value to 200 will process only 200 response as a success.
-      Multiple valid response codes can be configured by using a comma(,) to separate each code.
-      For example, each one of the numbers listed in the configuration "200, 206, 404" value will be regarded as a success.
+   -  ``ResCode (default: 0)`` The response code to be identified as normal.
+If set to 0, any response will be considered a success regardless of the response code.
+If set to 200, the response code must be 200 for the response to be identified as normal.
+Commas (,) can be used to set multiple response codes.
+For example, if set to "200, 206, 404", then any one of those response codes will be identified as normal.

-   -  ``Log (default: ON)`` Records the HTTP transaction that was used for recovery to :ref:`admin-log-origin`.
+   -  ``Log (default: ON)`` Records the HTTP transaction that was used for recovery to the :ref:`admin-log-origin`.